chidiwilliams/buzz/docs/docs/usage/live_recording.md

 Overall steps:
 1. Launch application that will produce the sound you want to transcribe and start the playback.
 For example start a video in a media player.
-2. Launch Buzz and open Live recording screen so you see the settings.
+2. Launch Buzz and open Live recording screen, so you see the settings.
 3. Configure sound routing from the application you want to transcribe sound from to Buzz in `Recording tab` of the PulseAudio Volume Control (`pavucontrol`).